The Onion's bid to buy Infowars goes before judge as Alex Jones tries stopping sale

 The Onion, which wants to turn Infowars' website and social media accounts into parodies, offered $1.75 million for Infowars' assets in the auction, while First United American Companies — which runs a website in Jones’ name that sells nutritional supplements — bid $3.5 million.

-The Onion's bid also included a pledge by many of the Sandy Hook families to forgo some or all of the auction proceeds due to them, in order to give other creditors a total of $100,000 more than they would receive under other bids.
+The Onion's bid also included a pledge by many of the Sandy Hook families to forgo some or all of the auction proceeds due to them to give other creditors a total of $100,000 more than they would receive under other bids.

 The trustee, Christopher Murray, chose The Onion, saying its proposal was better for creditors because they would receive more money.